juste-injuste/Pinakas/documentation/resample.md

 ## Errors

-`'data' must be atleast 4 element wide` if rows do not contain enough elements.
+* `'data' must be atleast 4 element wide` if rows do not contain enough elements.

 ## Warnings

-`'L' must be at least 2, 2 used instead` when an invalid resampling factor is used.<br>
+* `'L' must be at least 2, 2 used instead` when an invalid resampling factor is used.
-`'reflect' must be less than the width of 'data', 2 used instead` when an invalid amount of reflected data is used.<br>
+* `'reflect' must be less than the width of 'data', 2 used instead` when an invalid amount of reflected data is used.
-`'alpha' must be at least 1/L, 3.5 used instead` when an invalid filter length factor is used.<br>
+* `'alpha' must be at least 1/L, 3.5 used instead` when an invalid filter length factor is used.

 ## Performance